Can NIH employees located off Campus (Rockville, Frederick, Baltimore and North Carolina) use the Interpreting Services Contract?

 Please contact the DATS as soon as possible.
 We will ensure that the records are updated.

-However, if your SLA scheduled interpreter has another event immediately after yours, they may not be able to stay until your meeting finishes.
+However, if your AI scheduled interpreter has another event immediately after yours, they may not be able to stay until your meeting finishes.
 That is why it is imperative to request enough time to cover your event in advance.

 How do I know how many interpreters to request?

-Since this is a performance based contract, we are relying on SLA's expertise to determine the correct amount of interpreters per request.
-SLA and the DATS will review each request, and depending on the content and length of the assignment, decide the appropriate number of interpreters (this helps avoid fatigue and ensures linguistic accuracy).
+Since this is a performance based contract, we are relying on AI's expertise to determine the correct amount of interpreters per request.
+AI and the DATS will review each request, and depending on the content and length of the assignment, decide the appropriate number of interpreters (this helps avoid fatigue and ensures linguistic accuracy).
 In some cases there may be more than one consumer and type of service being requested at the same time.
 All of these are taken into consideration before assigning the interpreter(s).